Scalar Gravitational Waves in the Effective Theory of Gravity: Summary and Outlook

-\centerline{\it Acknowledgements} The author gratefully acknowledges conversations with R. Vaulin at the initial stages of this work, and P. R. Anderson for careful reading of the manuscript and suggestions on the presentation.
+\centerline{\it Acknowledgements} The author gratefully acknowledges conversations with R. Vaulin at the initial stages of this work, and P. R. Anderson for careful reading of the manuscript.
+This work was supported in part by a grant from the Los Alamos National Laboratory NSEC Center for Space and Earth Science (CSES).